wedobooks/wedobooks-sdk-ios-sample/README.md

 - In order to do any book operations a user needs to be signed in.
 This can be checked using the `currentUserId()` method on the `userOperations` namespace property.
 - If no user is signed in the sample app displays a login screen that asks for a user id.
 If there's a user id provided through the Secrets.xcconfig file as described above, then that user id is prefilled in the text field as a shortcut.
 - After having signed in then you can checkout and open books through the `bookOperations` namespace property.

+## Interface orientations

+The reader and player view controllers support all orientations on `.pad` user interface idiom and portrait orientation otherwise.